 Florian Biermann is a lecturer in economics with a specialisation in microeconomics.

 Florian got his master’s degree from the Free University Berlin.
-In 2006, he moved to Jerusalem, Israel, to pursue his Ph.D. in game theory at the Hebrew University of Jerusalem (supervisor: Professor Eyal Winter).
+In 2006, he moved to Jerusalem, Israel, to pursue his Ph.D. degree in game theory at the Hebrew University of Jerusalem (supervisor: Professor Eyal Winter), which was conferred in 2012.
 From 2011 to August 2017, he was an assistant professor at the International School of Economics at Tbilisi State University (ISET) in Tbilisi, Georgia.
 Since 2015, he headed the “Social Policy Research Center” at the affiliated think tank ISET Policy Institute, a role in which he carried out applied economics projects for clients like the World Bank, UNDP, USAID, UNICEF, and others.
 In September 2017, Florian started working at the Nottingham Business School, where he primarily teaches in microeconomics modules.

 Florian is interested in game theory and mathematical economics.